TamirBasson/manipulator_project/README.md

 False if there is a failure in planning or execution.
 This is directly implemented in the provided code using setApproximateJointValueTarget for planning and execute(plan) for execution.

+Note: I tried for a long time to use setPoseTarget, but it consistently failed due to issues with target resolution or workspace constraints.
+However, when using setApproximateJointValueTarget, the robot attempts to move toward the target even if the pose is outside its reachable workspace, making it less restrictive but less precise.